Limerence: Overview

 Dorothy Tennov's research was intended to be a scientific attempt at understanding the nature of romantic love.
-She identified a suite of psychological properties associated with a state she called limerence—usually termed "being in love", but distinguishable from other types of attraction patterns which the phrase "in love" might also refer to.
+She identified a suite of psychological properties associated with a state she called limerence—usually termed "being in love", but distinguishable from other types of attraction patterns that the phrase "in love" might also refer to.
 Other authors have considered limerence to be an emotional and motivational state for focusing attention on a preferred mating partner or an attachment process.

 Joe Beam calls limerence the feeling of being "madly in love".
 Nicky Hayes describes it as "a kind of infatuated, all-absorbing passion", the type of love Dante felt towards Beatrice or that of Romeo and Juliet.
 An unfulfilled, intense longing defines the state, where the individual becomes "more or less obsessed by that person and spends much of their time fantasising about them".
-Hayes suggests it's "the unobtainable nature of the goal which makes the feeling so powerful", and occasional, intermittent reinforcement may be required to support the underlying feelings.
-Frank Tallis calls limerence "love that does not need liking—love that may even thrive in response to rejection or contempt" and notes the "striking similarities" with addiction.
+Hayes suggests it is "the unobtainable nature of the goal which makes the feeling so powerful", and occasional, intermittent reinforcement may be required to support the underlying feelings.
+Arthur and Elaine Aron describe a "constant, overwhelming, and even debilitating absorption in the unrequited desire" of limerence.
+Stanton Peele compares it to "severe emotional disability", with an often inappropriate love object.
+Frank Tallis calls it "love that does not need liking—love that may even thrive in response to rejection or contempt" and notes the "striking similarities" with addiction.

-A central feature of limerence for Tennov was the fact that her participants really saw the personal flaws of the object of their affection, but simply overlooked them or found them attractive.
+A central feature of limerence, for Tennov, was that her participants really saw the personal flaws of the object of their affection but overlooked them or found them attractive.
 Tennov calls this "crystallization", after a description by the French writer Stendhal.
-This "crystallized" object of passionate desire is what Tennov calls a "limerent object" or "LO", "because to the degree that your reaction to a person is limerent, you respond to your construction of LO's qualities".
+This "crystallized" object of passionate desire is what Tennov calls a "limerent object" (LO), "because to the degree that your reaction to a person is limerent, you respond to your construction of LO's qualities".

-Limerence has psychological properties akin to passionate love, but in Tennov's conception, limerence begins before a relationship and before the person experiencing it knows for certain whether it's reciprocated.
+Limerence has psychological properties akin to the concept of passionate love, but in Tennov's conception, limerence begins before an intimate relationship and before the person experiencing it knows for certain whether it is reciprocated.
 Limerence is frequently unrequited and turns into a lovesickness that can be difficult to escape.
-Tennov argues that some type of situational uncertainty is required for the mental preoccupation and feelings to intensify, for example: mixed messages, physical or social obstacles, or even an LO's unsuitability as a partner.
-Some people may also fear intimacy so they distance themselves and avoid real connection.
+Tennov argues that some situational uncertainty is required for the mental preoccupation and feelings to intensify, for example: mixed messages, physical or social obstacles, or even an LO's unsuitability as a partner.

 Not everyone experiences limerence.
 Tennov estimated that 50% of women and 35% of men experience limerence based on answers to certain survey questions she administered.
-Another survey administered by neuroscientist and limerence blogger Tom Bellamy indicated that 64% had experienced it at least once, and 32% "found it so distressing that it was hard to enjoy life".
+Another survey administered by the neuroscientist Tom Bellamy indicated that 64% had experienced it at least once, and 32% "found it so distressing that it was hard to enjoy life".